 The second way in which someone becomes the spouse of an addicted person is a slow process that begins with social drinking that becomes nightly trips to a bar, and then they find that they are unable to stop.
 Or your spouse might need to undergo surgery and be prescribed pain medication for their recovery only to grow dependent on them and eventually addicted.

-Finally, many people are actually already aware when they get married that their partner has had issues with drugs or alcohol but are in recovery.
+Finally, many people are actually already aware when they get married that their partner has had issues with drugs or alcohol but is in recovery.
 People in recovery are often able to successfully maintain sobriety for years, but they are still susceptible to the possibility of relapse.

 In the end, it doesn’t really matter how someone ends up the spouse of a person struggling with drug or alcohol abuse.
 What does matter is identifying the problem and understanding what steps need to be taken next to best help your spouse, and that starts with recognizing the signs of substance abuse.